Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 There wasn’t anything big, no splattered walls or anything like that.
 Mostly, it was small things.
 But it was a lot of small things, as if there was enormous time pressure on the assailants to clean up quickly...and as if the assailants had no fear of consequence, and were therefore doing said cleanup as a courtesy anyway.

 Also, there was a deep-set and freakishly wide size thirty footprint out in the field about a hundred yards from the farmyard.
 The next print was ten feet away, and those after *that* were significantly further apart.
-Somebody---a human---who was both impossibly heavy and impossibly *fast* had sprinted through the soft soil, leaving ruined baby carrots in his wake.
+Somebody - a human - who was both impossibly heavy and impossibly *fast* had sprinted through the soft soil, leaving ruined baby carrots in his wake.

 Gabe knew *exactly* who it belonged to.

 From there the little details started to come together.
-By the end of the afternoon, they had a pretty solid idea of what had happened: a raid led by *extremely* competent operators---everyone knew who, even if they wouldn’t say it---had descended on the place and committed some act of extreme physical confrontation.
+By the end of the afternoon, they had a pretty solid idea of what had happened: a raid led by *extremely* competent operators - everyone knew who, even if they wouldn’t say it - had descended on the place and committed some act of extreme physical confrontation.
 Beyond that…

 ...Nothing.
 There was evidence of some violence, but nothing even remotely on the scale that several dozen people just *disappearing* might indicate, especially in the dead of night, especially while stripping the compound clean.
 There wasn’t a personal piece of property to be found, anywhere.